plewis/plewis.github.io/phylogenetics/papers.md

 Ricklefs, R. E. 2007.
 Estimating diversification rates from phylogenetic information.
 TREE 22:601-610.

 Ronquist, F., Klopfstein, S., Vilhelmsen, L., Schulmeister, S., Murray, D. L., and Rasnitsyn, A. P. 2012.
 [A total-evidence approach to dating with fossils, applied to the early radiation of the Hymenoptera.](http://doi.org/10.1093/sysbio/sys058) Systematic Biology 61(6):973–999.
 (Tip dating)

-Rzhetsky, A., and Nei, M. 1992.
-Statistical properties of the ordinary least-squares, generalized least-squares, and minimum-evolution methods of phylogenetic inference.
-Journal of Molecular Evolution 35: 367-375.

-Saitou, N., and M. Nei.
-1987.
-The neighbor-joining method: a new method for reconstructing phylogenetic trees.
-Molecular Biology and Evolution 4: 406-425.
-(Neighbor joining method)

 Schluter, D., T. Price, A. Ø. Mooers, and D. Ludwig.
 1997.
 Likelihood of ancestor states in adaptive radiation.
 Evolution 51:1699-1711.